CTET Language I and Language II: a strategy that actually scores

 • Language II is a second language, chosen from the options in the notification.
 It leans more on proficiency, comprehension, and grammar in context, along with its own language-pedagogy portion.

 Both papers share a structure: a comprehension component built on unseen passages, and a language-pedagogy component.
-What neither paper is is a literature exam.
+Neither paper is a literature exam.
 You are not being tested on authors or poems; you are being tested on reading skill and on how language is acquired and taught.

 Why pedagogy of language is the scoring half